willmarl/se_project_react/README.md

 ## Project Description

-WTWR (What to Wear) is an interactive web application that helps users decide what to wear based on their local weather conditions.
+WTWR (What to Wear) is a full-stack web application that helps users decide what to wear based on their local weather conditions.
 The app fetches real-time weather data from the OpenWeather API and suggests appropriate clothing items from the user's wardrobe.
-Users can:

-- View weather-based clothing recommendations
-- Add items to their virtual wardrobe
-- Organize clothes by weather type
-- Toggle between Fahrenheit and Celsius
-- Manage their clothing collection through a profile interface
+Users can create accounts, manage their personal clothing collections, and can like other users' items.

 ## Functionality

+- User Authentication & Authorization

+  - Register and login functionality
+  - Protected routes for authenticated users
+  - JWT token-based authentication

+- Weather Features

   - Real-time weather data integration
   - Dynamic clothing suggestions based on temperature
-- Responsive design for all devices
-- Temperature unit conversion
+  - Temperature unit conversion (Fahrenheit/Celsius)

+- Clothing Management

+  - Add and delete clothing items
+  - Upload image links for clothing items
+  - Like/unlike clothing items

+- User Management

+  - Update name and profile
+  - Placeholder avatar generated if image failed

+- Responsive Design
+  - Mobile-friendly interface

 ## Technologies and Techniques Used

+### Frontend

-- **React** React, React Router, React Context
+- **React** - React Router, React Context
 - **Build Tool:** Vite
 - **API Integration:** OpenWeather API

+### Backend

+- **Node.js & Express**
+- **MongoDB**
+- **Authentication** - JWT tokens
+- **Security** - Protected routes, input validation

 ### Screenshots